Rural Nicaraguan countryside

 Primary

-Likely where most or all of the hands-on work happens.
 The trades anticipated so far are electrical and plumbing — though the specific scope, materials, and tools are still being defined.

 Also in view